 Concurrent with the submission of the first utilization request under the Studio City Project Facility on January 10, 2014, an amount equal to the sixmonth sum of interest due on the Studio City Notes of \$35,063 was released from the Note Interest Reserve Account and deposited in a bank account (the "Note Debt Service Reserve Account") of Studio City Company, the borrower under the Studio City Project Facility.
-The security agent of the Studio City Project Facility has security over the Note Debt Service Reserve Account.
-During the years ended December 31, 2015 and 2014, Studio City Finance paid Studio City Notes interest expenses amounting to \$70,125 and \$70,125, respectively.
-As of December 31, 2015, the balance of the Note Interest Reserve Account was fully utilized for interest payments.
+During the years ended December 31, 2014 and 2013, Studio City Finance paid Studio City Notes interest expenses amounting to \$70,125 and \$71,099, respectively, with funds from the Note Interest Reserve Account.
+The remaining amount in the Note Interest Reserve Account (less an amount equal to the pro-rated portion of interest due on the next interest payment date) will be released and be deposited in a bank account of Studio City Company (the "Revenue Account") on the Opening Date.
+The security agent of the Studio City Project Facility has security over the Note Debt Service Reserve Account and the Revenue Account.

-As of December 31, 2015, the Group classified the balance of Note Debt Service Reserve Account of \$35,068 as current portion of restricted cash on the consolidated balance sheets.
 As of December 31, 2014, the Group classified the balance of the Note Interest Reserve Account of \$63,340 as current portion of restricted cash, while the balance of Note Debt Service Reserve Account of \$35,064 as non-current portion of restricted cash on the consolidated balance sheets.